-Whether an IVA is right for you will depend on a number of things.
-These include where you live, how much you owe and what you can afford to pay towards your debt.
+Whether you qualify for an IVA will depend on a number of things.
+These include where you live, how much you owe and what you can afford to pay.

 - Do you have to live in the UK to start an IVA?